bytebase/bytebase.com-old/content/docs/en/get-started/configure-workspace/register-accounts.md

 </hint-block>

-In order to log in with Gitlab:
+In order to log in with GitLab:

 1. In Bytebase, the **Workspace Owner** completes [VCS configuration](/docs/vcs-integration/add-git-provider).
 2. In GitLab, set the public email the same as the registered email in Bytebase.